Chart Color Schemes

 Happy Valley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Happy Valley's housing structure, as per the latest Census, consisted of 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's figures of 89.2% houses and 10.7% other dwellings.
+Happy Valley's dwelling structure, as per the latest Census, consisted of 90.3% houses and 9.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 89.2% houses and 10.7% other dwellings.
 Home ownership in Happy Valley stood at 36.5%, with mortgaged dwellings at 50.9% and rented ones at 12.7%.
-The median monthly mortgage repayment in the area was $1,517, higher than Adelaide metro's $1,452.
+The median monthly mortgage repayment was $1,517, higher than Adelaide metro's $1,452.
 The median weekly rent figure in Happy Valley was $355, compared to Adelaide metro's $314.
-Nationally, Happy Valley's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Nationally, Happy Valley's mortgage repayments were lower at $1,517 versus the Australian average of $1,863.
+Similarly, rents in Happy Valley were less than the national figure of $375.

 Frequently Asked Questions - Housing